Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.Processor/README.md

 ## Troubleshooting

+For detailed troubleshooting information, please refer to the [Event Hubs Troubleshooting Guide](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/eventhub/Azure.Messaging.EventHubs\TROUBLESHOOTING.md).

 ### Exception handling

 #### Event Processor client exceptions

-The Event Processor client makes every attempt to be resilient in the face of exceptions and will take the necessary actions to continue processing unless it is impossible to do so.
-No action from developers is needed for this to take place; it is natively part of the processor's behavior.
+The Event Processor client makes every attempt to be resilient in the face of exceptions and will take the necessary actions to continue processing unless it is impossible to do so.  **_No action from developers is needed_** for this to take place; it is natively part of the processor's behavior.

 In order to allow developers the opportunity to inspect and react to exceptions that occur within the Event Processor client operations, they are surfaced via the `ProcessError` event.
 The arguments for this event offer details about the exception and the context in which it was observed.
 Developers may perform normal operations on the Event Processor client from within this event handler, such as stopping and/or restarting it in response to errors, but may not otherwise influence the processor's exception behavior.